themaneee/themaneee/README.md

+hey i am the man.
-hey what you doing out there.......
+python developer and a bit django developer hoping to develope my knowledge.... what are you doing out there ?

+stay safe